gggraph/p-graph/README.md

 ## Logic

-Workspace is divide in two main parts.
+Workspace is splitted in two main parts.
 Left side of the environment is an **output screen**, right side contains the **patch and code editors**.

 For those already familiar with **Pd**, this will not be a major shift : all work with **blocks**.
-Blocks are small items, set in a **patch** environment, that have **inputs and outputs, memory slots and embedded chunk of code**.
+Blocks are small items inside a **patch** environment, that have **inputs, outputs and an internal memory**.

 Any input can be wired to any output.
 Any output can be wired to any input.
-When inputs of a block receiving data, the block run its internal code, eventually modifying the data, then output it and the propagation continue.
+When a block's input receiving data, the block run its internal code that will eventually modify the data, then output the result and the propagation continue.

 In most configuration, only the **first input trigger the block's code**, so, in most case, to propagate data, blocks ' outputs should be wired to other blocks' first input.

 Any block has a specific number of memory slots (an array of data).
-When block receiving data from one input, it loads that data to a given memory slot: for example, when **receiving value into second input, data is stored to second memory slot** and so on.
-Blocks can output to any of its output slots the value of any of its memory slots.
+When block receiving data from one input, it store the data within its memory: for example, when **receiving value into second input, data is stored to second memory slot** and so on.
+Blocks can output value of any of its memory slots.

 To get familiar with **P-Graph** system, you should load example projects and get a first look on the library documentation.